Amid Brexit chaos, abandoning U.K. operations no simple task for Japanese firms | The Japan Times

 Trading house Marubeni Corp. is also bracing for a no-deal Brexit.

-“We are preparing and considering a contingency plan including creating a new EU subsidiary to move parts of our operations,” the trader said in a written response.
+“We are preparing and considering a contingency plan including creating a new EU subsidiary to move parts of our operations,” the trading house said in a written response.

 In the event of a Brexit with a deal, the company said there would be relatively minimal economic turmoil and negative impact.